-If the complainant believes the school/Trust did not handle their complaint in accordance with the published Complaints Policy or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Department for Education after they have completed Stage 2.
+If the complainant believes the school/Trust did not handle their complaint in accordance with the published Complaints Policy or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed Stage 2.

-The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by the school/Trust.
-They will consider whether the school/Trust has adhered to education legislation and any statutory policies connected with the complaint.
+The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by the school/Trust.
+They will consider whether the school/Trust has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.